chuoru/ros-navigation-example/README.md

 # ros-navigation-example
-Using ros navigation package and turtlebot3, this repositories provides an example to
+Using ros navigation package and turtlebot3, this repository provides an example to navigate turtlebot in gazebo. \
+Also, this repository provides a task manager package including a move_base client script to navigate robot through multiple consecutive goals. \
 Author: Tran Viet Thanh

 ## Depedencies